‘Rahul Gandhi hasn’t said a word': Surjewala on 'collusion with BJP' remark

 New Delhi, Aug 24: Congress spokesperson Randeep Singh Surjewala took to Twitter to claim that the former party chief Rahul Gandhi did not accuse the senior party leaders of colluding with the Bharatiya Janata Party for writing a letter to party's interim chief Sonia Gandhi seeking leadership change.

-Earlier, Rahul attacked a section of the party for going public against the leadership, and charged that the letter seeking leadership changes was written in cahoots with the BJP.
+Earlier, Rahul attacked a section of the party for going public against the leadership and charged that the letter seeking leadership changes was written in cahoots with the BJP.

 The charge invited sharp rebuttals from former ministers Ghulam Nabi Azad and Kapil Sibal.
 Azad said he would resign if any such link is established.